-Let me see now, if I can recall correctly, it was about quarter past four on a bright but slightly blustery Tuesday afternoon in May when the whale swallowed me whole.
+Let me see now, if I can recall correctly, it was about quarter past four on a blustery Tuesday afternoon in May when the whale swallowed me whole.

 As I toked on my doobie and my legs slowly turned to gravy, I flounced my way to the rear of the ship to see what I could see (see see).
-But, in a startling break from the nursery rhyme, all that I could see (see see) was two of the kitchen staff enjoying a secretive bonk on the deck below.
-I leaned over the rail to wave to them, and at that precise moment suffered a weed-induced lapse in my short term memory, and found myself oblivious as to why I was dangling over the side of a cruise ship watching two young people engage in impassioned coitus.
+But, in a startling break from the nursery rhyme, all that I could see (see see) was two of the kitchen staff sharing a secretive kiss on the deck below.
+I leaned over the rail to wave to them, and at that precise moment suffered a ganja-induced lapse in my short term memory, and found myself oblivious as to why I was dangling over the side of a cruise ship watching two young people engage in impassioned fondling.

-As I mused over this, I stroked my chin in thought and ran a hand through my hair.
-Unfortunately that meant letting go of the railing completely, and I plunged overboard, falling some fifty feet, screaming down past the shagging couple who didn’t even look up, the pair of gits, and I hit the grey water with a force that can only fairly be described as hilarious.
+As I mused over this, I stroked my chin in thought with one hand, while running the other through my hair.
+Unfortunately that meant letting go of the railing completely, and I plunged overboard, falling some fifty feet, screaming down past the couple who didn’t even look up, the pair of gits, and I hit the grey water with a force that can only fairly be described as hilarious.

 Falling from a great height into water is very painful, although from what I’ve heard, falling onto solid ground is somewhat worse.
 Regardless, the height was negated by how high I was.
 In fact, I quite forgot why I was even in the water until I’d already resurfaced and been bobbing around for three minutes, quietly watching the cruise ship grunt away from me towards the beckoning horizon.